-The holders of preferred shares may convert their outstanding preferred shares into a number of common shares determined by dividing (i) the product obtained by multiplying (A) the number of preferred shares being converted by (B) the liquidation price of \$25.00 per preferred share; by (ii) the optional conversion price (which conversion price is calculated as provided for in the Company's declaration of trust as in effect from time to time, which we refer to as the Declaration of Trust) as in effect immediately prior to the close of business on the date of conversion.
-Conversions are subject to (a) limitations on real estate investment trust share ownership, (b) a minimum conversion amount, (c) conversion frequency limits and (d) black-out periods after public offerings of the registrant.
-At any time at which the trailing 200 consecutive trading day average closing price of the common shares as reported on the New York Stock Exchange is greater than the mandatory conversion trigger price (which price is calculated as provided for in the Declaration of Trust), the registrant may convert all or any outstanding preferred shares into a number of fully paid and nonassessable common shares determined by dividing (i) the product obtained by multiplying (A) the number of preferred shares being converted by (B) the liquidation price of \$25.00 per preferred share; by (ii) the optional conversion price (which conversion price is calculated as provided for in the Declaration of Trust), the registrant may convert all or any outstanding preferred shares into a number of fully paid and nonassessable common shares determined by dividing (i) the product obtained by multiplying (A) the number of preferred shares being converted by (B) the liquidation price of \$25.00 per preferred share; by (ii) the optional conversion price (which conversion price is calculated as provided for in the Declaration of Trust) as in effect immediately prior to the close of business on the conversion date set by the registrant in accordance with the
+The holders of preferred shares may convert their outstanding preferred shares into a number of common shares determined by dividing (i) the product obtained by multiplying (A) the number of preferred shares being converted by (B) the liquidation price of \$25.00 per preferred share; by (ii) the optional conversion price (which conversion price is calculated as provided for in the Articles Supplementary Establishing and Fixing the Rights and Preferences of the preferred shares, which we refer to as the Articles Supplementary) as in effect immediately prior to the close of business on the date of conversion.
+Holder conversions are subject to (a) limitations on real estate investment trust share ownership, (b) a minimum conversion amount, (c) conversion frequency limits and (d) black-out periods after public offerings of the registrant.
+At any time at which the trailing 200 consecutive trading day average closing price of the common shares as reported on the New York Stock Exchange is greater than the mandatory conversion trigger price (which price is calculated as provided for in the Articles Supplementary), the registrant may convert all or any outstanding preferred shares into a number of fully paid and nonassessable common shares determined by dividing (i) the product obtained by multiplying (A) the number of preferred shares being converted by (B) the liquidation price of \$25.00 per preferred share; by (ii) the optional conversion price (which conversion price is calculated as provided for in the Articles Supplementary), the registrant may convert all or any outstanding preferred shares being converted by (B) the liquidation price of \$25.00 per preferred share; by (ii) the optional conversion price (which conversion price is calculated as provided for in the Articles Supplementary) as in effect immediately prior to the close of business on the conversion date set by the registrant in accordance with the Articles Supplementary.